Over 40 Bike Trails, 300+ Miles

 Shopping and restaurants at the intersection of Lake Mary Blvd. and International Pkwy. create a pleasant stop-off point.
-An underpass (MM 10.5) crosses busy Lake Mary Blvd. to International Pkwy. where the trail continues through the business park to CR 46A and Colonial Towne Park Center (shops and restaurants).
-The Coast-to-Coast Trail branches off here, across a bridge over I-4 to the Cross Seminole Trail.
+An underpass (MM 10.5) crosses busy Lake Mary Blvd. to International Pkwy. where the trail continues through the business park to CR 46A and Colonial Towne Park Center (more shops and restaurants).
+The Coast-to-Coast Trail branches off here, across a bridge over I-4 to the Cross Seminole Trail (link below).
 Little shade from Lake Mary Blvd. north to CR 46A.

 To continue on the trail requires crossing CR 46A and then International Pkwy. - a busy intersection which we hope will receive future funding for an overpass.
 From here, the trail follows International Pkwy. about 3/10 mile before it turns west.
 The Sylvan Lake Junction Station here is a good stopping off point with benches and water.
 The trail here was built on the railbed of the Sanford-Lake Eustis Railroad, historical markers tell the story.
 The trail parallels Markham Road but enough off the road to maintain a tranquil feeling for an enjoyable ride.
 There are several rest stops and overlooks, and a small parking area at Buckingham Estates (Hedgesparrow Ln.)
 At Lake Markham Rd. turn right to go to Sylvan Lake Park and the playing fields (about 7/10 mile).
 Continuing on the trail is Markham Trailhead at MM 16.
 This section of the trail is also an equestrian path.